downloadtheworld/3cxSimCalls/README.md

 Is it slow and inefficient?
 You betcha!

 Is it accurate?
-I hope so because I've just used it to halve our licence, which means I'm paying less than before ~~the greedy sods incresed it~~ inflation forced them to reluctantly raise their prices.
+I hope so because I've just used it to halve our licence, which means I'm paying less than before ~~the greedy sods increased it~~ inflation forced them to reluctantly raise their prices.